prolific-ac/prolific-ac.github.com/_posts/2018-05-09-beta-release-new-participant-client.md

 We plan to gradually make this accessible to an increasing number of users.
 You should soon receive an email letting you know that you have access to the new Beta version of the site.
 We’d love to hear any feedback on how you find it, and whether it's clear how to do everything.

 <p>
-We’ll also be making a number of changes related to improved privacy controls, which you’ll more about in further communication.
 You’ll notice a number of differences, including a completely updated “About You” section for prescreening questions, and also a new Reservation feature to let you reserve your place in a study and still have time to read the description and instructions carefully and make sure you are ready before starting.

 <div class="row">